Blairskii/Teleport_Proto_Team12_DevCon1/DevCon#1_Group12_Documentation.md

 Plague, slowly began to corrupt any and all devices it encountered, network connected or otherwise, eventually reducing all of the data on said devices into useless junk data.
-While it could, in theory, have been contained on Earth, we were slow to respond, and by the scale of the problem was uncovered, it had already been spread throughout the galaxy via the FTL Communications System.
+While it could, in theory, have been contained on Earth, we were slow to respond, and by the time the scale of the problem was uncovered, it had already been spread throughout the galaxy via the FTL Communications System.
 It took three months for this bug to be fully discovered, and in that time, it had already consumed